-The term “FHA loan” is actually somewhat of a misnomer.
-That’s because the FHA, or Federal Housing Administration, doesn’t actually lend money to would-be homeowners.
+An FHA loan is a home mortgage backed by the government — specifically, by the Federal Housing Administration.
+The term “FHA loan” is actually somewhat of a misnomer because the FHA doesn’t actually lend money to would-be homeowners.
 Rather, it insures the loans made by private lenders.
 So while we’ll use the term “FHA loan” for simplicity, an “FHA-backed loan” is more accurate.

 An FHA loan aims to put homeownership within reach for many Americans who wouldn’t otherwise qualify for a conventional, non-FHA-backed mortgage.
 You may be able to get an FHA loan with a lower credit score, lower down payment, and a higher debt-to-income ratio than you could have for a conventional mortgage.